Tux/Release-Checklist/Checklist.md

  $ yath -j8
 ```

+Add tests cases from issues or tickets to your own tests.
+Adding references
+to the tickets or issues creates a self-documenting structure, reasoning and
+history.

 # Documentation

-Make sure that you have a clear SYNOPSIS section.
-This section should show
+Make sure that you have a clear, consice, and short SYNOPSIS section.
+This
-the most important code as simple and clear as possible.
-If you have 3500
+section should show the most important code as simple and clear as possible.
-methods in your class, do not list all of the there.
-Just show how to create
+If you have 3500 methods in your class, do not list all of the there.
+Just
-the object and show the 4 methods that a beginner would use.
+show how to create the object and show the 4 methods that a beginner would
+use.
+Note that the user that reads the manual will appreciate complete,
+correct, and up-to-date documentation per method more than a complete list
+of available methods in the SYNOPSIS.

-Make sure your documentation is complete and all your methods and/or
+Make sure your documentation covers all your methods and/or functions and
-functions are documented.
-If you have private functions, mentions that in the
+all edge cases are documented.
+If you have private functions, mentions that
-documentation, so users can read that they might disappear without warning.
+in the documentation, so users can read that they might disappear without
+warning.
+A special section about errors, error messages, and/or exceptions
+is also a very nice thing to have.

 Make sure your pod is correct and can also be parsed by the pod-modules in
 the lowest version of perl you support (or mention that you need at least